 20. Retirement years expectation

 In June 2014 I gave a speech at the first international conference on men’s issues, in Detroit, explaining why there’s a need for new political parties to campaign for the human rights of men and boys.
 A video of the speech, along with the associated transcript, is here.
-My media appearances, as well as those of Ray Barry, who’ll be standing for J4MB at the 2015 general election, are here.
+My media appearances, as well as those of Ray Barry and Ian Young, who’ll also be standing as candidates for J4MB at the 2015 general election, are here.

 For over 30 years, men’s and boys’ human rights have been assaulted by politicians pandering to the demands of women driven by misandry (the hatred of men) – feminist MPs, as well as feminists in key positions in state institutions.

-The family court system, for example, fails to ensure fathers enjoy reasonable access to their children following family breakdowns.
+The family court system, for example, fails to ensure fathers and their children enjoy reasonable access to each other following family breakdowns.
 Denial of access is emotional abuse of children, fathers, grandparents and others.

 Conservative and Labour administrations have been equally culpable, and the current Conservative-led coalition has been the worst of them all, slavishly following policy directions set by Harriet Harman and other feminist MPs.